McMullen polynomials and Lipschitz flows for free-by-cyclic groups: Lipschitz flows

 Finally, let $\epsilon > 0$ be half the hyperbolic distance from $(r_0/2,s_0/2)$ to the boundary $[0,r_0] \times \{0,s_0\} \cup \{0,r_0\} \times [0,s_0]$, and let $\Delta$ be a hyperbolic ball of radius $\epsilon$ centered at $(r_0/2,s_0/2)$. \begin{claim} The restriction of $B_{\tau_i,s_0}$ to $\Delta$ is distance preserving with respect to the $d_u$ pseudo-metric. \end{claim} \begin{proof}[Proof of Claim.]
 Observe that from the discussion above, in the path metric on $V$ induced by $d_u$--lengths, the union of the images of $\Delta$

 is precisely the $\epsilon$--ball about $\xi$.
 Furthermore, for any two points $(r,s),(r',s') \in \Delta$, a path $\delta$ between $B_{\tau_i,s_0}(r,s)$ and $B_{\tau_i,s_0}(r',s')$ which leaves $V$ must contain two subpaths, each connecting the frontier of $B_{\tau_1,s_0}(\Delta) \cup \ldots \cup B_{\tau_n,s_0}(\Delta)$ to the frontier of $V$, completely contained in $V$.
 Considering appropriate projections $\Pi_j$ and $\Pi_k$, we see that these subpaths must each have length at least $\epsilon$, and so the path $\delta$ has length at least $2 \epsilon$.
 Since the hyperbolic distance between $(r,s)$ and $(r',s')$ is less than $2 \epsilon$, it follows that the hyperbolic geodesic in $\Delta$ between these points projects to a path whose $d_u$--length is strictly shorter than any path not entirely contained in $V$.
 But then distances between points in $B_{\tau_i,s_0}(\Delta)$ are computed in terms of $d_u$--lengths of paths in $V$.
-We have already seen that $B_{\tau_i,s_0}$ is distance preserving in the $d_u$--path metric on $V$, and so $B_{\tau_i,s_0}$ is distance preserving as a map from $\Delta$ into $X$. \end{proof} All that remains is to see that $d_u$ is actually a metric, and not a pseudo-metric.
+We have already seen that $B_{\tau_i,s_0}$ is distance preserving in the $d_u$--path metric on $V$, and so $B_{\tau_i,s_0}$ is distance preserving as a map from $\Delta$ into $X$. \end{proof} All that remains is to see that $d_u$ is actually a metric, and not a pseudo-metric---as a path metric on a compact space, it will necessarily be geodesic.
 For that, we just need to know that no two points have distance $0$.
-This follows from the first part of the proposition: a path from some point $\xi$ to any other point $\xi'$ is either entirely contained in the neighborhood of $\xi$ built from hyperbolic models, and hence is bounded away from zero, or else must exit the neighborhood and hence has length bounded away from $0$ (by the radius of the hyperbolic disk $\Delta$).
+This follows from the arguments just given: a path from some point $\xi$ to any other point $\xi'$ is either entirely contained in the neighborhood of $\xi$ built from hyperbolic models, and hence is bounded away from zero, or else must exit the neighborhood and hence has length bounded away from $0$ (by the radius of the hyperbolic disk $\Delta$).
 This completes the proof. \end{proof}